 TRS-Care (for retirees) is separate from TRS-ActiveCare (for actively working public school employees).
-When you retire from a TRS-ActiveCare employer, you must submit an Enrollment application that tells TRS if you want to enroll yourself and your dependents in, or defer enrollment in, TRS-Care.
+When you retire from a TRS-ActiveCare employer, you must submit an enrollment application only if you want to enroll yourself and your dependents in TRS-Care.

-During your Initial Enrollment Period for TRS-Care, if you choose not to enroll in TRS-Care, you don't have to provide the reason for waiving coverage (for example, other group coverage).
+During your Initial Enrollment Period for TRS-Care, if you choose not to enroll in TRS-Care, you don't have to provide a reason for waiving coverage (for example, other group coverage).
 Contact your school official to verify your TRS-ActiveCare termination date.
 A TRS retiree can get coverage as a dependent of an active employee enrolled in TRS-ActiveCare.

-If you're enrolled in TRS-ActiveCare as a return-towork retiree, see the next question and answer.
+If you're enrolled in TRS-ActiveCare as a return-towork retiree, read below.

-What happens to my TRS-Care health coverage if I return to work after I retire?
+What happens to my TRS-Care Medicare Advantage coverage if I retire and then return to work?